burke/zeus/README.md

     zeus rake -T
     zeus runner omg.rb

+## Restarting Zeus

+If Zeus gets into a bad state (e.g. after switching branches with a different Ruby version or Gemfile.lock), you can reboot it without stopping the server:

+    zeus restart

+This sends `SIGUSR1` to the running master process, which tears down all slave processes, the client socket, and file monitors, then rebuilds everything from scratch.
+You can also signal it directly:

+    kill -USR1 $(cat .zeus.pid)

+This is particularly useful for AI agents and automated tooling that can't easily stop and restart a foreground `zeus start` process.

 ## Limitations

 You need to restart zeus if you make changes to various initialization files.
 Examples of these files include: